 - Fix Disabled Apple IDs

 - How to Create An Apple ID without a Credit Card

 You enter your Apple ID and password, click Sign In, and it doesn’t work.
-One of the alerts listed below may appear when you try to use certain Apple services that require an Apple ID.
+One of the alerts listed below may appear when you try to use certain Apple services (like iCloud, iMessage, or FaceTime) that require an Apple ID.
 These messages inform you that your Apple ID is disabled.

 You might not have used your Apple ID in a long time.
 And you probably won’t see anything beforehand alerting you on your iPhone, iPad, or Mac.
 But every time you try to log in, it doesn’t accept the information.
 Your Apple ID is disabled.